 Although, if you have enough global data and inconsistencies or see gaps with your traditional lead scoring model, it may be a good time to try predictive lead scoring to know if it is more accurate and can also help your sales team improve conversion rate.

 Predictive Lead Scoring Differs from Traditional Lead Scoring:

-The predictive lead scoring module uses a larger volume of data
+The predictive lead scoring module uses a larger volume of global data

 - New information collected as it’s created

 - Information from big data sources that help you predict lead quality based ion other businesses in your industry

 Compares your previous and current customers to automatically build the profile of a qualified lead

 Leads are automatically scored against the profile of your qualified list

 - Identifies leads for you who are most likely to convert to customers

 Lead scoring systems are only as successful as the frequency in which they are used, as with any technology or system.
 Your sales team will get the most out of their lead scoring module if they use it daily to determine which prospects to focus on.
 However, if they don’t, and sales representatives start contacting leads who are still in the research or interest phase, very likely, they aren’t going to see as high of a conversion rate.
 In turn, this can affect sales projections or company profits.